 The church is conveniently located only about three blocks from the Exposiciones metro station on Line A of the Medellín metro.
 You can see the church from the metro on the right side coming from Poblado station going north before you get to the Exposiciones station.
 In addition, the church is located only about four blocks from the San Diego shopping mall.

-Furthermore, many taxi or Uber drivers in Medellín will know where Iglesia Nuestra Señora del Perpetuo Socorro is located.
+Furthermore, many taxi drivers in Medellín will know where Iglesia Nuestra Señora del Perpetuo Socorro is located.
 If not, just tell the driver “la iglesia cerca de la estación de metro Exposiciones.”
 And taxis are normally easy to catch at the nearby San Diego mall or at the Exposiciones metro station.

 Address: Calle 35 # 48-8, Barrio Cólon, Medellín